What’s a Renewable Energy Park?

 Large-scale renewable energy is the cheapest form of generation when you look to build new electricity generation infrastructure.

-Household electricity costs have risen due to:
+Household electricity costs have risen due to number of issues including:

 - Replacing ageing poles and wires